pidupuis/grunt-submake/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 Do not hesitate to open an [issue](https://github.com/pidupuis/grunt-submake/issues) to report a bug.
-Any ideas of improvement are also welcome as issue.
+Any <b>ideas of improvement</b> are also welcome as issue!

 ## Release History

+* Coming soon: CMake arguments
-0.1.0 : Run `make` targets for specific paths (can also run CMake)
+* 0.1.0: Run `make` rules  (with arguments or not) for specific paths; Can also run CMake beforehand to generate the Makefile